SentryDev/Bellman-Ford-Algorithm/README.md

 Python implementation of Bellman Ford algorithm

 # Bellmand Ford Algorithm Python implemantion
-Calculates the shortest path from a vertex to all other vertices and identifies a negative cycle The Bellman Ford is mainly used for cycle idenitficationr ather than a more efficient shortest path algorithm
+Calculates the shortest path from a vertex to all other vertices and identifies a negative cycle.
+The Bellman Ford is mainly used for cycle idenitfication rather than a more efficient shortest path algorithm.

 # Algorithm overview
 Computation data requires leading, trailing node and connecting Link